 (11) Services, procedures, and items of an experimental or cosmetic nature may not be provided.

-(12) (a) Prior to enacting changes to provider rates, medicaid waivers, or the medicaid state plan, the department shall report this information to the following committees:
+(12) (a) Prior to enacting changes to provider rates, medicaid waivers, or the medicaid state plan, the department shall report this information to the following committees in accordance with 5-11-210:

 (i) the children, families, health, and human services interim committee;